Maia313/react/unidirectionalDataflow.md

 ### Unidirectional dataflow & separating state logic from UI logic

+#### But the child component can’t modify its props. `this.props` is immutable.
+**While the child can read its props, it can’t modify them.
+A child does not own its props.
+In our app, the parent component owns the props given to child.
+React favors the idea of one-way data flow.
+This means that data changes come from the “top” of the app and are propagated “downwards” through its various components.**

 `Props` are passed to `child JSX elements` and `child React components`.*You may be wondering where those props come from*.
 `A common pattern` is to have `a stateful component containing the state important to your app, that then renders child components`. *You want these components to have access to some pieces of that state, which are passed in as props*.